Best Android Video Camera Android Central 2021

 - Best for less: Samsung Galaxy S20 FE

 The Xperia 1 combines three great cameras — wide, telephoto, and ultra-wide — with robust manual controls and a color-accurate display that's capable of utilizing the Rec.
 2020 color gamut.
 Sony's Cinema Pro app is based on the company's CineAlta Venice cinema camera, and allows you to manually set ISO, focus, and shutter speed, as well as apply LUTs to achieve different cinematic looks, and you can even shoot in the same 21:9 aspect ratio used in popular films, compressed with the h.265 codec.

 The G8X has a list of manual video controls almost as expansive as the Xperia 1, with LUTs and manual focus, plus the same great triple camera array.
 You can monitor your audio in bliss with LG's incredible-sounding Quad DAC, and like the S20 Ultra you can shoot at up to 8K.
 You also get a secondary screen you can attach to the phone, giving you more room to work with when editing your footage.

-Like its predecessors, the Pixel 4 XL has fantastic video stabilization that's just unrivaled in smartphones.
+Like its predecessors, the Pixel 4 XL has absolutely fantastic video stabilization.
 With both OIS and EIS in tow, you get buttery smooth video whether you're riding along in a car or train, or just walking down the street with the phone in your hand.
 For the first time on a Pixel, you also get a secondary lens in the form of a 2x telephoto (though we definitely wish Google had also included an ultrawide).